AnthonyWhitehead/avrillo/README.md

 1. Clone the repository
 2. cd into project
 3. $ composer install
-4. $ sail up -d
+4. $ ./vendor/bin/sail up -d
-5. $ sail artisan migrate
+5. $ ./vendor/bin/sail artisan migrate
 6. copy .env.example to .env
 7. add a 32 character random string to PASSPHRASE in .env
 8. add a 16 character random string to IV in .env